biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2020/paper.md

 ## Acknowledgements

 We thank the organizers of the Elixir BioHackathon 2020 for the event.
-And we tank DBCLS for sponsoring the COS facilities so BioHackrXiv.org can hand out DOIs.
+We also thank DBCLS for sponsoring the OSF.io hosting of BioHackrXiv.

 ## References